The geometry of Gaussian double Markovian distributions: Preliminaries on Conditional Independence Structures

-Duality has no counterpart in undirected graphical models.
+\begin{lemma} Let $G$ be a graph on vertex set $N$ and $k \in N$.
+We have $\Marg{\CIS{G},k} = \CIS{\Cond{G,k}}$, $\Cond{\CIS{G},k} = \CIS{\Marg{G,k}}$ and $\CIS{G \oplus G'} = \CIS{G} \oplus \CIS{G'}$.
+In particular, Markov relations are closed under forming minors and direct sums. \end{lemma} Duality has no counterpart in undirected graphical models.
 If undirected graphical models are referred to as ``concentration models'', their duals are ``covariance models''.
 Sometimes they are written with bidirected edges instead of undirected ones.